Hablamos Español Insurance Companies We Work With

 What we see most often

-The workers comp audit is where contractors get blindsided.
-The bill is not random; it comes from class codes, payroll allocation, and how subcontractors were handled.
-All three are reviewable, and most are preventable.
+The workers comp audit is where contractors often get blindsided.
+The bill is generally not random; it usually comes from class codes, payroll allocation, and how subcontractors were handled.

 A real example

-A contractor was charged for a subcontractor's payroll at audit because the sub could not prove its own workers comp.
-A verified certificate, collected before the work, would have kept that payroll off his policy.
+A contractor was charged for a subcontractor's payroll at audit because the sub could not prove its own workers comp coverage.
+The figures, illustrative, turned a routine true-up into a real bill.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.